Extensible Stylesheets

 (example).

-(Multipurpose Internet Mail Extensions)
+The MIME (Multipurpose Internet Mail Extensions)

 type definition for XSLT

-.
-A file extension ending in .xsl
+is application/xslt+xml.
+A file extension ending in .xsl or .xslt is the

 commonly accepted and used form.

-The mimetype definition for XHTML
+The mimetype definition for XHTML is application/xhtml+xml but it’s usually

-content type for browsers to assume HTML
+served using the text/html content type for browsers to assume HTML instead of XML

 parsing.
-XHTML
+XHTML has

-is an epic and historic flame war.
+HTML vs XHTML is an epic and historic flame war.
 Think tabs vs. spaces,

 self–closing tags vs. non self–closing tags or any other versus trope you can